gagahpangeran/gagahpangeran.com/README.md

 If you doubt or unsure about the licensing please contact me, GPR, via email [gpr@gagahpangeran.com](mailto:gpr@gagahpangeran.com)

+## Credit

+Some assets in this repo is from external source.
+You can see all of those assets and the credit [in this directory](./src/assets/).

 ## Contact

 Any general question or you just want to contact me, please email to